gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

     └── markupsafe v3.0.2
 ```

-See what happened?
-You asked for one package (Flask), but you got seven.
-Look at MarkupSafe at the bottom - it's a
-transitive dependency pulled in by both Jinja2 and Werkzeug.
-You never explicitly installed it.
-You probably don't even
+You asked for one package (Flask) and got seven.
+MarkupSafe at the bottom is a transitive dependency pulled in by both
-know what it does.
-But if it has a vulnerability, your application is vulnerable.
+Jinja2 and Werkzeug.
+You never explicitly installed it, and if it has a vulnerability, your application is vulnerable.

 With 50+ transitive dependencies per project on average, your attack surface is massive compared to what appears in your
 requirements file.